Work in this area generally covers:

-Analyses of Combustion Equipment, Equipment Controls, Building Features and Associated Systems, including Heating Ventilation and Air Conditioning (HVAC) are used to determine causation of Carbon Monoxide release, delivery or escape associated with carbon monoxide poisoning or death.
+Analysis of Combustion Equipment, Equipment Controls, Building Features and Associated Systems, including HVAC (Heating, Ventilation and Air Conditioning) are used to determine causation of Carbon Monoxide release, delivery or escape associated with carbon monoxide poisoning or death.

 ● inspection of the accident site, such as a roadway, outdoor facilities, building or industrial facilities

 ● interviewing witnesses (often during the inspection of the accident site, product and/or equipment)